My journey to masters

 This postgraduate programme is open to all professionals who have a caring role with young people.
 It aims to provide a response to the continuing professional development needs of those who wish to extend their skills and knowledge into new areas of guidance, care and support which pertain within their establishment, but in particular, within an educational setting.

-Applicants for admission will normally be expected to hold a relevant Honours degree with a 2:2 or above from a recognised university or body.
+Entry requirements for this programme as with other PGT programmes is an honours degree at 2:2 or above from a recognised university or body.
 In exceptional circumstances applicants without this qualification may be admitted at the discretion of the Programme Director subject to having an alternative qualification, or an approved level of experience, appropriate to the field of study.

 Please enter your country to view country-specific entry requirements.